 major gamefish species in the fresh and salt waters of the Americas.
 Above all, I am a strong advocate of catch-and-release fishing.
 I have enjoyed working with several

 tackle companies on new product and techniques development and with several destinations on promotion.

 Hall of Fame Recognition

-I also held an all tackle payara world record for a while.
+I also hold an all tackle payara world record.